 Another way of thinking of an expense is any expenditure made to generate revenue under the matching principle, which was particularly apparent in the last case, where inventory was converted into an expense as soon as a sale occurred.
 Under the matching principle, you recognize both the revenue and expense aspects of a transaction at the same time, so that the net profit or loss associated with the transaction is immediately apparent.
 Thus, a cost converts to an expense as soon as any related revenue is recognized.

 A key reason why a cost is, in practice, frequently treated exactly as an expense is that most expenditures are consumed at once, so they immediately convert from a cost to an expense.
-This situation arises with any expenditure related to a specific period, such as the monthly utility bill, administrative salaries, rent, and so forth.
+This situation arises with any expenditure related to a specific period, such as the monthly utility bill, administrative salaries, rent, office supplies, and so forth.

 Unfortunately, cost and expense tend to be used interchangeably even within the accounting terminology.
 Even the "cost of goods sold" term just used should really be called "expense of goods sold," since it refers to costs that were charged to expense when a sale of goods was completed.